Frequently Asked Questions

 Also, during long periods of rain, moisture can penetrate into the backpack through the seams and zips.
 We therefore recommend protecting backpacks by using a rain cover in wet weather or rain.
 Items that must remain dry should be stored in waterproof pack sacks.

 Deuter also relies on quality for zippers.
 We only use zips from the market leader YKK for our sleeping bags and backpacks.
 These are characterised by their high stability and durability.

 We try to repair defective zips, regardless of how long you have had the backpack.
 As with all complaints / repairs, this must also be handled by a specialist dealer who can send us the backpack for repair.

 Items cannot be cancelled as we want to guarantee the fastest possible delivery so that no one has to wait.
 The same applies to changes in orders.
 However, a return is possible at any time if you do not like the products, if they do not fit or if you would like another product.

 You will receive an e-mail from us when the return has been received, checked and accepted.
 We will then transfer the amount back to the original payment method.

 So as not to keep you waiting long, we usually process the orders immediately.
 If you order until 12 o'clock (Mo-Fr), the goods are usually shipped the same day.
 So you can expect a maximum delivery time of 3 working days.
-Currently we ship all over Europe with DPD or DHL, you can choose which one you prefer when ordering.
+Currently we ship the US (incl.
+Alaska and Hawaii) with FedEx.

-You will receive a shipping confirmation and a tracking number of the logistics partner when the shipment has left our logistics.
+You will receive a shipping confirmation and a tracking number of the logistics partner when the shipment has left our warehouse.
 With the tracking number you can then track the current status of your delivery.

 In this case you can give up a normal return.
 We ask you to make a note on the return note and fill the formular in completely.
 It is important that the return note is inside the package or stuck on the package so that we can accept the return.
 Then you can order your desired product again.